Mobile Geofencing

 • Third-Party App Notifications

-Even businesses that don’t have an app at this stage, can use third-party apps to send your notifications.
+Even businesses that don’t have an app at this stage can use third-party apps to send their notifications.
 For example, a retail store can use a map app like Waze to send notifications about an ongoing sale or offer.

 • SMS Marketing